StevenEddies/edc/README.md

  * Note that it's YAML, so make sure you're using spaces rather than tabs.
  * User names should be lowercase alphanumeric only.
  * Password hashes should be bcrypt.
 Passwords should be at least 8 characters.
  * The datastore location above is part of the mounted docker volume.
-Assuming you haven't modified `docker-compose.yaml.template`, this will correspond to `./edc-deploy/build/dist/edc/var/data/` on the host system.
+Assuming you haven't modified `docker-compose.yaml`, this will correspond to `var/data/` within this `edc` folder on the host system.

+ You can also edit `docker-compose.yaml` if you know what you're doing.

 ### Running the Server

- * To start the server: `./gradlew  :edc-deploy:dockerComposeUp`
+ * To start the server: `docker-compose up -d`
- * To stop the server: `./gradlew  :edc-deploy:dockerComposeDown`
+ * To stop the server: `docker-compose down`

-TCP port 80 needs to be internet-accessible (or ideally, forwarded from a reverse proxy which handles HTTPS termination).
+TCP port 80 needs to be internet-accessible (or really, forwarded from a reverse proxy which handles HTTPS termination).